mitre/fieldmanual/sphinx-docs/Plugin-library.md

 The Caldera for OT plugins extend Caldera by providing support for common industrial protocols.
 Each plugin contains a collection of abilities unique to an operational technology (OT) protocol.
 To install the plugins and learn more about which protocols are currently supported, visit: [https://github.com/mitre/caldera-ot](https://github.com/mitre/caldera-ot).

-### BACnet

-The BACnet plugin leverages the [BACnet Stack Library](https://github.com/bacnet-stack/bacnet-stack/) to expose native functionality of the BACnet protocol to Caldera.

-### DNP3

-The DNP3 plugin leverages the [openDNP3 Library](https://github.com/dnp3/opendnp3/) to expose native functionality of the DNP3 protocol to Caldera.

-### Modbus

-The Modbus plugin leverages the [pyModbus Library](https://github.com/pymodbus-dev/pymodbus/) to expose native functionality of the Modbus protocol to Caldera.

-### Profinet

-The Profinet plugin leverages the [pnio_dcp Library](https://gitlab.com/pyshacks/pnio_dcp/) to expose native functionality of the Profinet protocol to Caldera.

 ## Mock

 The Mock plugin adds a set of simulated agents to Caldera and allows you to run complete operations without hooking any other computers up to your server.